Investment Summary

 How is SIP taxed in India?

 Each SIP instalment is treated as a separate investment.
-For equity funds: gains held over 12 months are LTCG taxed at 10% above ₹1 lakh exemption.
-Gains under 12 months are STCG at 15%.
+For equity funds: gains held over 12 months are LTCG taxed at 12.5% above ₹1.25 lakh exemption (post Budget 2024).
+Gains under 12 months are STCG at 20%.
 For debt funds, all gains are taxed at your income slab rate.